A light-tasting but delicious pasta dish. Very simple to make, very easy to eat!

 A simple and very delicious warming soup for those cold winter months.
 Or chill it and serve it as cooling soup for the warm summer months.
 A very versatile soup!

-1. 250 gms Stilton or other good quality blue cheese (eg. St Agur, Rochefort, etc)
+Ingredients1.
+250 gms Stilton or other good quality blue cheese (eg. St Agur, Rochefort, etc)2.
+1 small leek3.
+1 pot of cream (double is best but single is also fine)From your pantry

 The secret to this dish is simplicity.
 Keep to the stated steps and you will always create a great soup!